 - Bring luggage, bedrolls or large bags into the library.

 - Leave packages, backpacks or personal belongings unattended.
 Personal property must be within sight of the owner.
 The library assumes no responsibility for belongings left unattended.
-Large or possibly valuable belongings left on the premises after closing will be forwarded to West Des Moines Police.

 - Use bathrooms for unreasonable or unintended purposes such as bathing or laundering.

 Patrons violating any of the above policies will have the matter called to their attention once.
 Should the behavior continue, they will be asked to leave the library facility and grounds.
 Should they refuse to leave, library staff will contact the Director and the West Des Moines Police Department and the patron(s) will be escorted from the premises.
 A refusal to leave after being asked to leave by staff will be grounds for suspension of library privileges.
 For minors, a suspension of privileges will be accompanied by an attempt—by phone, email, or mail—to notify a parent or guardian.
 At the discretion of the Library Director or Head of Youth Services, an attempt may be made to contact the student and/or their caregiver via West Des Moines Community Schools.